 Unsure of which program is right for you?
 Don’t stress!
 The application process is the same for e ither program, so you can still start your application now.

 Cohorts for both full-time programs begin approximately every 7 weeks.
 We suggest applying sooner rather than later to ensure you get a spot in the cohort of your choice.
-Space is limited so we can maintain an ideal instructor to student ratio and some cohorts fill up before the enrollment deadline!
+Space is limited so that we can maintain an ideal instructor-to-student ratio, and some cohorts fill up before the enrollment deadline!